Aayush9027/COSMOS_VIRTUAL_ASSISTANT/README.md

 # COSMOS-VIRTUAL ASSISTANT 🤖
-It is an open source accessibility tool created for better usability and interactivity with you computer system using just voice commands.
+It is an open source accessibility tool created for better usability and interactivity with your computer system using just voice commands.
 It is a two way communicating virtual assistant developed in python.
 It is currently under development.

 # About Cosmos - An Intelligent Assistant 🧠
 Cosmos is a voice commanding assistant service in [Python 3.5+](https://www.python.org/downloads/release/python-360/)